Birth Control and Sexual Health

 - Online Resources

-How to help you choose and use a birth control method that fits your lifestyle and to also address questions that may come up.
+We can help you choose a birth control method that fits your lifestyle and address questions that may come up.
 You need an appointment but NOT an exam to get a prescription for birth control.
 Find out more information about different methods.

 - Implant (Nexplanon)